 - Physical exam including weight

 - ECOG performance status evaluation

 - Evaluation and measurement of all skin and palpable lesions

-- Verification of all ongoing medications
+- Verification of all concomitant medications

 - Vital signs- pulse rate, respiratory rate, blood pressure and temperature

 - Assessment of AE/SAEs

-- Slit lamp eye exam
+- Slit lamp eye exam (Day 84 only)

 - Blood tests

 - Hematology- CBC with Differential

 - Chemistry- Sodium, Potassium, Chloride, Total CO2 or Bicarbonate, Creatinine, Glucose, BUN, Albumin, Calcium, Magnesium, Phosphorus, Alkaline Phosphatase, ALT/SGPT, AST/SGOT, Total Bilirubin, Direct Bilirubin, LDH, Total protein, Total CK, Uric Acid, and thyroid panel (to include TSH and free T4)

 - CMV antigen assay, as clinically indicated

 - CD4 count

-- Calculate Creatinine Clearance using Cockcroft-Gault formula
+- Calculate Creatinine Clearance using Cockcroft-Gault formula (Day 84 only)

 - Obtain blood for immune monitoring (50 mL of blood to be obtained.
-Refer to lab manual)
+Refer to Laboratory Manual) (Day 84 only)

-- CT Exam
+- CT Exam as clinically indicated

 - Chest (include neck if there is prior or suspected neck disease)

 - Abdomen

+- Pelvis

-- Pelvis - MRI of brain - If required, the following medications will continue to be administered - Filgrastim 5 mcg/kg/day administered by subcutaneous injection.
-This will be administered each day until the absolute neutrophil count reaches $>1000/\text{mm}^3$ for three consecutive days. - Fluconazole 400 mg PO daily.
-This should be administered each day until the absolute neutrophil count reaches $>1000/\text{mm}^3$. - Prophylactic antibiotics such as TMP/SMX DS 160 mg/800 mg may be given as clinically indicated, per standard of care. - Herpetic treatment will be initiated in patients positive for HSV.
-Valacyclovir PO or acyclovir IV will be administered daily, and continued until CD4 $> 200 \text{ cells/mm}^3$.
+- MRI of brain as clinically indicated

+- EORTC QLQ-C30 HRQoL questionnaire (Day 84 only) - If required, the following medications will continue to be administered - Filgrastim 5 mcg/kg/day administered by subcutaneous injection, or as per standard of care at the treating institution.
+This will be administered each day until the absolute neutrophil count reaches $>1000/\text{mm}^3$ for 3 consecutive days, or as per standard of care at the treating institution - Fluconazole 400 mg PO daily, or as per standard of care at the treating institution.
+This should be administered each day until the absolute neutrophil count reaches $>1000/\text{mm}^3$, or as per standard of care at the treating institution - Prophylactic antibiotics such as TMP/SMX DS 160 mg/800 mg may be given as clinically indicated, per standard of care - Herpetic treatment will be initiated in patients positive for HSV as per standard of care at the treating institution.
+Valacyclovir PO or acyclovir IV will be administered daily, and continued until CD4 $>200 \text{ cells/mm}^3$, or as per standard of care at the treating institution